MultiPath TCP

 sysctl -w net.mptcp.enabled=1

 .
-RHEL/CentOS 9 by default is disabling MPTCP, hence placing a file in/etc/sysctl.d/
+RHEL/CentOS 9 by default is disabling MPTCP.
+Hence, placing a file in/etc/sysctl.d/

-could persistent it. -
+could persist it. -

 Increase MPTCP subflow limits: